Swift-ImmutableData/ImmutableData-Book/Chapters/Chapter-01.md

 The `Store` class will save the current state of our data models.
 Our `Store` class is a long-lived object.
 You might think of a `Store` as behaving similar in some ways to a `ModelContext` from SwiftData.
 Unlike `ModelContext`, we expect applications to build just one `Store` instance for every app lifecycle, but you can create multiple instances when testing.

 Our `Store` instance will be our “source of truth” for all global state in our application.
 This does *not* mean our `Store` instance will need to be the source of truth for ephemeral, local, or component state.
-Building our sample applications will give us practice choosing what state belongs in `Store` and what state can be saved directly in our SwiftUI component graph.
+Building our sample applications will give us practice choosing what state belongs in `Store` and what state can be saved directly in our SwiftUI component tree.

 Before we write some code, let’s learn a little more about some of the basic types that we use to model and transform our global state over time.
 Our `ImmutableData` architecture is inspired by Flux and Redux.
 While we do not assume any prior experience with Flux and Redux before beginning this tutorial, you might want to familiarize yourself with the basic ideas behind these architectures before we build `ImmutableData`.
 We recommend [*The Case for Flux*][^6] by Dan Abramov and [*A Cartoon Intro to Redux*][^7] by Lin Clark to learn more.